NickGrunert/master-thesis/modules/ndsm_analysis.typ

     @fig:scores:founderror shows the intermediary steps on how the roof got segmented.
     Here it becomes visible, that it is inconvenient to use the refinement used in the surface pipeline when generating the surfaces on the clipped values to generate the house's base area to filter from.
     Accordingly, changing this in the code leads to @fig:scores:founderror:c, which does indeed show a better segmentation.
-    However it also becomes clear that this change only minimaly effects overall performance, as the "All Surfaces" column clearly shows the edge detection having problems on the thin roof part due to it having bad alignment with the pictures axes.
+    However, it also becomes clear that this change only minimaly effects overall performance, as the "All Surfaces" column clearly shows the edge detection having problems on the thin roof part due to it having bad alignment with the pictures axes.
+    While this also only minorly influences the result, it may be worth noting that this simple change increases the score by 1%.
+    This again may not seem much but may later on prove to be crucial between deciding between segmentations.

     #subpar.grid(
       columns: 1,